CyberFvde/Secure-Code-Commandments/README.md

 7. **Caching Sensitive Data:** Avoid caching sensitive page data.
 Perform code review to ensure caching is not used inappropriately.

 8. **Secure Cookies:** Follow best practices to secure your cookies.
+Encrypt any sensitive data stored in cookies, such as user IDs or access tokens.
+This helps prevent data theft and tampering.

 9. **File Uploads:** Take every possible precaution when performing file uploads.
 Follow OWASP advice and scan uploaded files.